gsiems/pg-api/README.md

 the primary key of the rt_widget_type table is "id" then the default name for the referencing column should be "widget_type_id" (that is, "rt_widget_type" minus "rt_" plus "_id").

+### Table and view comments

+All tables and views SHOULD have a database comment.
+All table and view columns should also have a database comment.

 ### Database access